Palm Springs Hiking Trails Offer Visitors an Outdoor Sanctuary

 Joshua Tree National Park

-Moderate hikes range from 1.5 to 4 hours, depending on the trail.
+Moderate hikes range from 1.5 to four hours.
 Most of these options range from 2 to 4 miles with elevations changes and picturesque views.
-Experts also have several challenging trails, however they should not be attempted during summer or hot weather.
-These trails measure a strenuous 3 miles to 35 miles, with most taking at least 3 hours to complete.
+Experts also have challenging trails, however they should not be attempted during summer or hot weather.
+These trails measure a strenuous 3 miles to 35 miles, with most taking at least three hours to complete.
 View the full list of Joshua Tree National Park hiking trails.

-After picking a couple Palm Springs hiking trails, check out these sightseeing tours.
+After picking a couple Palm Springs hiking trails, check out these sightseeing tours in Palm Springs.